Elliot Aronson: Cognitive dissonance

-The Jigsaw Classroom
+Jigsaw Classroom

 Aronson led the development of a classroom technique for defusing inter-group tension and promoting self-esteem.
 It was discovered that it is rare for classrooms of students to cooperate towards a common goal.

 In 1971 the newly desegregated schools of Austin, Texas faced a crisis of violence between ethnic groups.

 Aronson, then at the University of Texas, was called in as a consultant by a school administrator who was also a former student.

 Aronson noticed that the schools' highly competitive atmosphere was exacerbating the already tense ethnic rivalry.

 Together with his graduate students, he developed a model of teaching practice to encourage a culture of shared goals and mutual support.

 In the jigsaw classroom approach, pupils are divided into small groups, mixed by race and by ability, to work co-operatively on a task.

 The classroom material—for example a biography of a historical figure—is broken into sections, and one member of each group is responsible for reading each section.
 Members with the same role from each group gather in "expert groups" to discuss their sections.
 They then return to their own groups and take turns to present what they have learned.
 They are then assessed individually on all sections of the material.
 This division of responsibilities means that students are motivated to listen to each other and each of them experiences a role in which they are valuable to others.

 Comparisons with traditional classroom environments showed that the jigsaw classroom has positive effects on academic performance, self-esteem and attitudes towards other ethnic groups.

 The technique has since been applied in hundreds of schools across North America.
 From its initial application at third- to fifth-grade school level, it has been expanded to other educational levels.
 This success encouraged Aronson to apply his research to other policy issues including energy conservation and the treatment of the elderly.

 In the aftermath of the Columbine High School massacre, Aronson advocated for jigsaw classrooms as part of an approach to defusing the social divisions underlying school violence.

-Gain-loss theory of attraction
+Gain–loss theory of attraction

 In 1965, Aronson proposed that interpersonal attraction and liking could be understood in terms of the balance of reward and cost.
 This implied that contrast—a gain or loss of positive feedback from the other person—has more effect on liking than the absolute level of feedback.
 An example is how compliments are more meaningful when they come from someone who is usually critical, rather than from a reliable supporter.
 Another example is that a couple may feel more dedicated to their relationship if they initially disliked each other.